20 Philodendron Plants for Indoors with Names and Pictures

 If ingested, they can cause burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.
 Therefore, keep your Philodendrons from the reach of children and pets.

-Our choice of the best Philodendron varieties include Heartleaf Philodendron, Philodendron 'Summer Glory', Philodendron elegans, Blushing Philodendron, Spadeleaf Philodendron, Silver Sword Philodendron, Philodendron selloum 'Sun Red' among others.
+Popular Philodendron varieties are Heartleaf Philodendron, Philodendron 'Summer Glory', Philodendron elegans, Blushing Philodendron, Spadeleaf Philodendron, Silver Sword Philodendron, Philodendron selloum 'Sun Red' among others.

 1. Heartleaf Philodendron (Philodendron scandens)